TahirRiaz/terralense-example-eval/locals/README.md

 }
 ```

-**Expected Resolution**: Terralense should handle complex transformations and encoding functions.
+**Expected Resolution**: Terralens should handle complex transformations and encoding functions.

 ---